 Host a Friday File Fling.
 Have office workers purge file boxes and folders to recycle unneeded documents.
 In Australia, one day each November is dedicated to file flinging, but you may choose to host your event any time of the year.

 Use prompt cards to encourage positive behavior in the workplace.
-Challenge For Sustainability suggests using these friendly reminders to get employees to turn their computers off at night.
-Download free prompts from Recycle Reminders or order free stickers from Universal Eco-Symbol.
+Try using these friendly reminders to get employees to turn their computers off at night.
+Download free prompts from Recycle Reminders.

 Is your workplace part of the food and restaurant industry?
 Save money and food at the same time.
 Get connected with charities you can donate unwanted food to via Waste No Food, Food Cowboy or Full Harvest.
 Simplify the process with a platform such as Spoiler Alert, which helps maximize the ROI of food donation and recovery programs, or the app Copia, which streamlines everything from requesting surplus food pickups to tracking tax deductions.